Montana/terminal.com/README.md

 This is a Ruby wrapper for [Terminal.com](https://www.terminal.com) API.
 It works on **Ruby 2**; Ruby 1.8 or 1.9 are not supported.
 It contains:

-- [Low-level API](#low-level-api) 1:1 mapping to Terminal.com endpoints.
+- [Low-level API](#low-level-api) which is 1:1 mapping to Terminal.com endpoints.
 - [High-level object-oriented API](#high-level-terminalapi).
 - [Command-line client](#command-line-client).

-This library has **no dependencies**.
+This library has **no external dependencies**.
 You can optionally use it with CodeRay to get syntax-highlighted responses in the command-line client, but the core doesn't depend on any 3rd party library.

-It uses `net/http` for network communication.
+The library uses `net/http` for network communication.
 Writing an adapter for a different HTTP library is as simple as overriding `Terminal.call` method.
-In future more HTTP libraries _might_ be supported.
+In the future more HTTP libraries _might_ be supported.

 # Usage